JsebastianUVPRQ/ES_Neural_Network_sales_prediction/README.md

 # ES_Neural_Network_sales_prediction_Deploy_API_ML

+## Description

+This project aims to deploy a machine learning model designed to forecast future sales using neural networks, specifically neural networks with embeddings.
+Time series forecasting is a critical task in inventory management and resource planning, and this project seeks to provide an accurate and efficient solution.

 An embedding involves converting a discrete, often categorical, variable into a vector of continuous numbers.
 In the realm of neural networks, embeddings refer to low-dimensional, learned vectors that represent discrete variables in a continuous space.
 The significance of neural network embeddings lies in their ability to decrease the dimensionality of categorical variables and effectively capture the essence of categories in the transformed space.
 There are three main objectives for neural network embeddings: